 This is funds for expansion of a new high growth company.

-This is the final type of financing mainly for initiating a buyout or initial public offering (IPO) process.
+This is the final stage of financing mainly for initiating a buyout or initial public offering (IPO) process.

-They do offer a high amount of equity finance.
+- More funds available: They offer a high amount of equity financing.

-They do provide valuable market information, resources, and technical assistance in addition to capital, to make a company successful.
+- Valuable market information: They provide valuable market information, resources, and technical assistance in addition to capital, to make a business a success.

-The negotiation process is long and quite complicated.
+- Lengthy process: The negotiation process is often long and complicated.

-Only long term benefits can be realized from such type of funding.
+- No short-term benefits: Only long term benefits can be realized from such type of financing.